-On this webpage I deal with a number of serious problems inherent with data tables using simple VBA programs.
+On this webpage I discuss a number of problems with data tables, and how to repair the problems using simple VBA programs.
 I demonstrate that relatively simple and short VBA code can be used as an alternative to data tables that the problems.
-The VBA alternative to data tables can be made with a couple of lines of code using a FOR and NEXT loop along with the CELLS tool.
-You can make the code very flexible so that it can start on different rows and different columns.
+The main principle when using the VBA alternative to data tables is using a FOR and NEXT loop along with the CELLS tool.
+You can quickly make a one-way or a two-way data table by going around and changing a row or a column cell in the loop and then using the same loop to show the output.
+You can make the VBA code very flexible so that it can start on different rows and different columns.
+When making the code flexible, you can use the .ROW and .COLUMN things in VBA (I don’t know the official name) along with .ROWS.COUNT and .COLUMNS.COUNT.
 You can also make the code flexible so you can use alternative range names for inputs and outputs.
-The VBA to make data tables is a good way work through the fundamental ideas of creating VBA programs.
-On this page I present two different methods to program the data tables.
+The VBA method to make data tables is also a good way work through the fundamental ideas of creating VBA programs.
+So, on this page I present two different methods to program the data tables.
 The first method that I present is using an output range and deriving the rows and columns from the range name.
 The second method uses definitions of row start and row end along with a FOR and NEXT loop.

 Some Problems with the Excel Data Table Tool